Skip to main content

 Fried Plantains

-Sweet ripe plantains fried until caramelized, served as side or snack.
+Ripe plantains fried until the edges caramelize, eaten as a side or a snack.

 Breadfruit